 A metre of mesh will make plenty of screens at low cost.
 You should already have coloured drawing pins in your bee kit and a rolled strip of mesh takes up minimal space for use in emergencies.
 It works just as well as the more sophisticated solutions that follow and is my preferred solution.

 A commercial variant made in metal sheet is available from Thorne:

 Full Width Screen

 Not much more complex, and more pleasing for those who prefer "proper kit", is a simple wood-framed screen.
 These are much used in the USA and hardly at all in the UK.
 A quick internet search for "robbing screens" will turn up a variety of designs and images.
-See Here and Here.
+See one Here.